UPPS 04.03.01 - Internal Audit*

 UPPS No. 04.03.01

-The Board of Regents of The Texas State University System (System) is primarily responsible for providing governance, guidance and oversight of management within the System.
-Texas State University management (management) is responsible for establishing and maintaining adequate internal controls to ensure achievement of System goals and objectives.
-The internal audit function is designed to provide positive support to the System Board of Regents, and to System and component administrations in the effective discharge of their respective responsibilities.
+The Texas State University System (TSUS) Board of Regents is primarily responsible for providing governance, guidance, and oversight of management within the TSUS.
+Texas State University management is responsible for establishing and maintaining adequate internal controls to ensure achievement of TSUS goals and objectives.
+The internal audit function is designed to provide positive support to the TSUS Board of Regents, and to TSUS and component administrations in the effective discharge of their respective responsibilities.

-The component director of Audits and Analysis (component director) will inform the divisional vice president, dean or director, and the account manager prior to conducting a routine internal audit.
+* The component audit director, TSUS Office of Internal Audit, will inform the divisional vice president, dean or director, and the account manager prior to conducting a routine internal audit.

-Audits and Analysis will discuss audit concerns, recommendations and conclusions with the appropriate levels of management before issuing final written reports.
-These discussions help ensure that there have been no misunderstandings or misinterpretations of fact by providing management the opportunity to clarify specific items and to express views of the audit issues, recommendations and conclusions.
-A draft of the report will be provided to the system director of Audits and Analysis (system director) for review.
+* The TSUS Office of Internal Audit will discuss audit concerns, recommendations, and conclusions with the appropriate levels of management before issuing final written reports.
+These discussions help ensure that there have been no misunderstandings or misinterpretations of fact by providing management the opportunity to clarify specific items, and to express views of the audit issues, recommendations, and conclusions.
+A draft of the report will be provided to the chief audit executive (CAE), TSUS Office of Internal Audit, for review.
 Upon approval of the draft, a copy of the report will be provided to management.
-Management responses are due within two weeks as required by the System’s Rules and Regulations.
+Management responses are due within two weeks as required by the TSUS Rules and Regulations.
 At that time, management will present its response to the audit issues in final form, including an action plan that has been approved by the divisional vice president.
-If responses are not received in a timely manner, the status of the audits will be reported quarterly to the System Board of Regents.
-Upon a showing of extenuating circumstances by management and the component director’s recommendation, the system director may extend the time for response.
+The CAE will review the draft report with management responses prior to approving the report for release.
+Once released to the president, the CAE will issue the report to the chancellor, the Finance & Audit committee and chair, and external oversight entities as required by law.
+The status of the audits will be reported quarterly to the TSUS Board of Regents.
+Upon a showing of extenuating circumstances by management and the component audit director’s recommendation, the CAE may extend the time for response.
 Management or administrators may request an exit conference at any time during this discussion process prior to release of the final audit report.
-The system director also reviews report drafts immediately prior to release.

-If Audits and Analysis and management disagree about the audit results or the appropriateness of the response, both positions may be included in the audit report.
-The component director will issue the audit report to the president and management upon approval of the system director.
+* If the TSUS Office of Internal Audit and management disagree about the audit results or the appropriateness of the response, both positions may be included in the audit report.
+The component audit director will issue the audit report to the president and management upon approval of the CAE.

-The president, vice presidents, or the special assistant to the president will ensure that there is adequate consideration of the audit report and appropriate action on audit recommendations.
+* The president or vice presidents will ensure that there is adequate consideration of the audit report and appropriate action on audit recommendations.